miquelvir/centrifuga4/README.md

    6. Document validation page (checks the content and validity of a JWT token signed by the server and displays it in a simple static page).
 2. Worker process: a Redis Queue worker for emails and long exports.

-DEPLOYMENT
+### DEPLOYMENT

 Due to the Redis Server, the deployment is limited to Linux servers.
-The one being used is Heroku; the Procfile specifies how the workers are to be run.
+The one being used is Heroku; the Procfile specifies how the workers are to be run (web uses wsgi.py, worker uses worker.py).

 For now, it is run on the free tier; if dyno hours were not enough, then it would be useful to increment to a Hobby plan (which would allow for a custom domain together with SSL).
 Similarly, if more than 500 students + 100 courses are needed, Heroku Postgres would probably need to be upgraded.
 An alternative is deploying a small server to Xamfrà.

-SECURITY COPIES
+### SECURITY COPIES

 One can manually export a PostgreSQL dump file from Heroku ([see instructions](https://devcenter.heroku.com/articles/heroku-postgres-import-export)).

+### REQUIRED ENVIRONMENT VARIABLES

+Create a .env on the root folder of the project with the following variables:
+1. SMTP_PASSWORD
+2. REDIS_URL
+3. MANUAL_DATABASE_URL
+4. DATABASE_URL
+5. SECRET, can be anything for development (e.g. 'super-secret')
+6. wkhtmltopdf, the path to wkhtmltopdf (e.g. '/usr/bin/wkhtmltopdf')
+7. ENVIRONMENT, one of the following:
+   1. 'development' (using a separate React development server),
+   2. 'production' (for the final Heroku deployment),
+   3. 'development-built' (development, but using the build version of the React frontend)